-Accessibility: While in Latvia, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+ACCESSIBILITY: While in Latvia, individuals with disabilities may find accessibility and accommodations very different from what you find in the United States.
 The law prohibits discrimination against persons with disabilities in employment, education, access to health care, and other state services, and the government generally enforces these provisions.
 The law mandates access to buildings for persons with disabilities; however, most buildings are not yet accessible.

 Although Latvia has made efforts to improve disabled access, only new and completely renovated hotels, guest houses, hostels, and public buildings provide suitable facilities for seriously disabled travelers.
 Easy-access public transportation and taxis are rare.